-- To be done 2 years to 4 months before construction is scheduled to start.
-(2 years if it is a very large air pollution source, 4 months for small air pollution sources.)
+- To be done two years to four months before construction is scheduled to start (two years if it is a very large air pollution source, four months for small air pollution sources).

 - Contact the local EPA office and discuss the proposed source.
 Discuss permitting, permit fees, permit processing time, application forms, air monitoring requirements, emissions testing requirements, possible regulations, obvious permit limits and any other pertinent information.

-- To be done 3 to 6 months before construction starts for most sources, 2 years for major air pollution sources.
+- To be done three-to-six months before construction starts for most sources (two years for major air pollution sources).

-- This step is done only after the Ohio EPA receives a complete application.
+- This step is done only after Ohio EPA receives a complete application.

 - Ohio EPA DO/LAA reviews the application, determines if the new installation will comply with the applicable regulations, and develops any necessary terms and conditions.
 If additional information is needed, the local office contacts the company for the information and waits for the information before proceeding.

-- This step occurs typically 1 to 3 months from the date the complete application was submitted depending on the current backlog of permits at the DO/LAA level.
+- This step occurs typically one-to-three months from the date the complete application was submitted depending on the current backlog of permits at the DO/LAA level.

-- The Ohio EPA DO/LAA sends a recommendation to the Ohio EPA Central Office.
+- The Ohio EPA DO/LAA sends a recommendation to Ohio EPA Central Office.
 The Central Office does their technical review of the application.
 If it is approvable, a draft or a final PTI or PTIO is issued.
 If it is not approvable, it is sent back to the DO/LAA to be corrected.
-Depending on the Central Office backlog, this process could take from 2 weeks to 2 months.
+Depending on the Central Office backlog, this process could take from two weeks to two months.

-- This occurs 1 to 3 months from the date the complete applications was submitted.
+- This occurs one-to-three months from the date the complete applications was submitted.

-- For large sources and certain types of sources the Ohio EPA issues a draft permit.
-At the same time, the Ohio EPA puts a notice in the local paper detailing the proposed installation.
+- For large sources and certain types of sources Ohio EPA issues a draft permit.
+At the same time, Ohio EPA puts a notice in the local paper detailing the proposed installation.
 This notice solicits comments from the public and allows 30 days for anyone to comment.
 A public meeting may also be held at this point.
-If no comments are received, then the process goes on to step 6.
-Otherwise the permit is either modified and reissued as a draft (steps 4 and 5) or the permit is denied.
+If no comments are received, then the process goes on to Step #6.
+Otherwise the permit is either modified and reissued as a draft (Steps #4 and #5) or the permit is denied.

-- This occurs 1 to 6 months from the date the complete application was submitted.
+- This occurs one-to-six months from the date the complete application was submitted.